chriskrycho/jj-gpc/README.md

 `jj-gpc [change] [flags]`

 `change` is the revset to use to generate the bookmark name.
 If not passed, it will use `@`.
-The .

 Flags: